jjk-code-otter/climate-indicator-manager/README.md

 2. Check that the variable does not already exist.
 You can do this by looking through the metadata files.
 3. Add a new metadata file describing a collection with snow cover data in it.
 4. Check that the units are in the `metadata_schema.json` file in `climind.data_manager`.
 This is used to validate the metadata when it is read in.
+5. Add the new variable to the word document in `climind/web/word_documents/key_indicators_texts.docx`.
+Individual variables appear towards the end of the document.
+The short `variable` name should appear in `Heading1` style and the text desribing it should appear in `normal` style text.
+These short descriptions appear on the webpages in the section detailing the datasets and their processing.

 That should be sufficient.